nearbycreative/light-framework/README.md

     php light serve

-From here, you can visit http://localhost:8080 to see Light in action!
+That's it!
+You can visit http://localhost:8080 to see Light in action!

 #### Directory structure